 Cunningham FG, et al. (2010).
 Placenta abruption section of Obstetrical hemorrhage.
 In William's Obstetrics, 23rd ed., pp. 757-795.
 New York: McGraw-Hill.
 Greenburg JA, et al. (2011).
 Folic acid supplementation and pregnancy: More than just neural tube defect prevention.
 Reviews in Obstetrics and Gynecology, 4(2): 52-59.
 Kay HH (2008).
 Placenta previa and abruption.
 In RS Gibbs et al., eds., Danforth's Obstetrics and Gynecology, 10th ed., pp. 387-399.
 Philadelphia: Lippincott Williams and Wilkins.
 Miller DA (2010).
 Placenta previa and abruption placentae.
 In Management of Common Problems in Obstetrics and Gynecology, 5th ed., pp. 57-61.
 Chichester: Wiley-Blackwell.
 Scearce J, Uzelac PS (2007).
 Third-trimester vaginal bleeding.
 In AH DeCherney et al., eds., Current Diagnosis and Treatment Obstetrics and Gynecology, 10th ed., pp. 328-341.
 New York: McGraw-Hill.
 Williams DE, Pridjian G (2011).
 Obstetrics.
 In RE Rakel, DP Rakel, eds., Textbook of Family Medicine, 8th ed., pp. 359-401.
 Philadelphia: Saunders.

-ByHealthwise Staff Primary Medical Reviewer Sarah Marshall, MD - Family Medicine Specialist Medical Reviewer William Gilbert, MD - Maternal and Fetal Medicine
+ByHealthwise Staff Primary Medical Reviewer Sarah Marshall, MD - Family Medicine Adam Husney, MD - Family Medicine Kathleen Romito, MD - Family Medicine Specialist Medical Reviewer Rebecca Sue Uranga, MD - Obstetrics and Gynecology

 Current as of: